 |Opportunities (O)||Threats (T)|

-To print this example SWOT analysis, or customised information you have entered above, select File > Print (in the top navigation bar of your browser).
-To print a blank SWOT analysis, select Print this page (below) and delete the text in the 4 boxes before printing.
+To print this example SWOT analysis, or the customised information you have entered above, select Print this page (below).
+To print a blank SWOT analysis, delete the text in the 4 boxes before printing.

 Review the SWOT analysis